Why a forecast matters more than a P&L in the short term

 How Buzz helps

 This is exactly the kind of visibility we build into management accounts — regular cashflow reporting sitting alongside profit and loss, reviewed on a proper rhythm rather than built once and left to go stale.
+It sits alongside our cashflow and budgeting work, and if you want the reading side rather than the building side, start with how to read a cashflow forecast.
 If your current view of cashflow is a spreadsheet nobody's opened in months, or you'd rather have someone build and maintain the rolling forecast for you, book a free discovery call and we'll talk through what that would look like for your business.